 - Creating and editing landing pages associated with email campaigns

-- Audience research to identify targeting opportunities
+- Audience and competitive research to identify strategic opportunities

 Performance and Reporting

-- Reporting on email campaign performance
+- Reporting email campaign performance to leadership

-- Hands on experience with HTML/CSS and responsive email design
+- HTML/CSS and responsive email design

-- Hands on experience with content management systems
+- Content management systems

-- Copywriting experience
+- Copywriting and SEO copywriting*

-- Graphic Design experience
+- Graphic Design

 *What is SEO Copywriting?

-- Strong leadership skills
+- Leadership skills

-- Strong presentation skills
+- Presentation skills

-- Strong project and time management skills
+- Time and project management skills

 - A firm understanding of content strategy